-- Join a Committee on public policy issues like wetland development, trails, and the Chena Flats Greenbelt Project.
+- Form a Committee on a public policy issue, like wetland development, trails, or a Greenbelt project near you.

-- Research current events of interest to the Land Trust, like city and borough issues, and help us keep in touch with other Alaska and US Land Trusts.
+- Research current events of interest to the Land Trust, like city and borough issues, and keep in touch with other Alaska and US Land Trusts.

 - Assist with engaging outdoor programs and education.

 - and much more!

 One-Time Event Volunteers